© Tom Humpage

 Cycling hotels & camps

-Most companies listed will guide you around the various biking trails offering some great cross country riding and single track trails with spectacular scenery in the background.
-Due the technical nature of the routes selected, they do state that they tend to select smaller group sizes for better riding experiences and will not take beginner riders on their guided rides.
-Some are happy to offer a discounted holiday to accompanying guests who are not riding though.
+They will guide you around the various biking trails, offering some great cross-country riding and single track trails with spectacular scenery in the background.
+Due the technical nature of the routes selected, they do tend to have small group sizes allowing for better riding experiences and usually do not take beginner riders on their guided rides.
+If not everyone's a biker, some offer a discounted rate for accompanying guests who are not riding.

-Wherever you choose to ride you will inevitably have a thoroughly enjoyable experience in and around the Portes du Soleil area.
-The mountains are there to be enjoyed by everyone so remember to be considerate of others when on your bike, following the 'Mountain Bikers code of conduct' at all times.
+Wherever you choose to ride, you will inevitably have a thoroughly enjoyable experience in and around the Morzine area.
+The mountains are there to be enjoyed by everyone, so remember to be considerate of others when on your bike, following the 'mountain bikers code of conduct' at all times.

 Flying with your bike

-However, make sure that the combined weight of your luggage does not exceed your allowance.
-Although you may have paid an excess for your bike, its weight may be added to the weight of your hold luggage and there can be a penalty for any kgs over the allowance.
+Make sure that the combined weight of your luggage does not exceed your allowance.
+Although you may have paid an excess for your bike, its weight may be added to the weight of your hold luggage and there can be a penalty for any kg over the allowance.

 Packing your bike for a flight

-- Handlebars and pedals must be fixed sideways against the frame or removed; and
+- Handlebars and pedals must be fixed sideways against the frame or removed.

 - Tyres should be deflated slightly to reduce the risk of damage.